-Its more than likely that all of them at one time or another would have used the railway for their own travels and that of their VIP visitors, including members of the Royal Family.
-Right up until the Second World War people can recollect horse drawn carriages, or landaus, with liveried coachmen passing through on their way to the station.
+All of them at one time or another would have used the railway for their own travels and that of their VIP visitors, including members of the Royal Family.
+Right up until the Second World War horse drawn carriages, or landaus, with liveried coachmen were seen passing through on their way to the station.

 The station may also have been deliberately sited for the convenience of the landowners close to the only nearby crossing of the River Aire at Swillington Bridge.
 The “toffs” were even supplied with a ramp at the end of the Down platform so their carriages could easily be loaded onto wagons to be attached to passenger trains.

 If they were travelling to London the wagons could be manouevred across the main line using a track which was at 90 degrees to it with turntables at either end.
 The Midland Railway had special carriage trucks which were designed to run in passenger trains.
 They could be either open flat bed wagons or closed in.
 The last ones were delivered in 1920.
 Stations that could accept these carriages were indicated in the timetables and the Railway Clearing House list of stations.
 Woodlesford could accept them in both freight and passenger trains.

 Some of the stonework for the ramp and around the turntables survives today although most of it was destroyed when a new footbridge was built by contractors for Network Rail in 2010.
 The linking track would have been roughly along the alignment of the old foot crossing as shown on the plan below.